Best holiday rental deals in Orange Beach

 If you’re feeling adventurous, try charting a boat from Zeke’s Landing Marina.
 They offer offshore bottom fishing and tuna fishing.
 For relaxation, the local beaches include Florida Point, a long, wide beach perfect for picnicking, which also offers free parking.
 Cotton Bayou has on-site toilets and showers, while Romar Beach is on the quieter side.
 If you are looking for peace and undisturbed lounging, head to this last option from your Orange Beach holiday letting .

-Art in Orange Beach
+Art and culture in Orange Beach

 Take some time off from the beach and see work by local artists at the Coastal Arts Centre on Canal Road.
 With a gallery, shop, and art courses for both adults and kids, those staying long-term at a nearby Orange Beach holiday letting should definitely explore the options.
 Kids can go to seasonal summer camp, and for adults who want to get back in touch with their creativity, the arts centre offers pottery lessons and hot glass demonstrations.
 Take home some souvenirs from the on-site store and support the local art community.
 Ask about the ongoing art festivals held annually.